Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

 where $\tilde{G}_{n}$ is a $\sigma$-closed local functional.
 In order to prove renormalizability we need to ensure that it is possible to move all the dependence on the sources and unphysical fields into the $\sigma$-exact term.
 This means that the solution~\eqref{eq:solutionstelle} is reorganized in the form

 where the functional $G_{n}$ now depends only on the metric fluctuation and is gauge invariant, being $\sigma$-closed.
-This is the Kluberg-Stern--Zuber conjecture.
-A priori, it is not trivial to show that it holds.
-Here we assume the conjecture and give some additional properties of $\Sigma$, $\Gamma_{\text{div}}^{(n)}$ and $X_n$.
-The following properties allow us to write $\Gamma_{\text{div}}^{(n)}$ in a more explicit form \begin{itemize} \item[\textbf{1)}] The divergent part cannot depend on $B$, $K_{\bar{C}}$ and $K_B$ because no vertices of the action~\eqref{eq:sigmastelle} contain them, so no one-particle irreducible diagrams can be built with $B$, $K_{\bar{C}}$ and $K_B$.
+This is the Kluberg-Stern--Zuber conjecture mentioned above, which is now proved by a theorem~\cite{Anselmi:2015niw}.
+We give some additional properties of $\Sigma$, $\Gamma_{\text{div}}^{(n)}$ and $X_n$, which allow us to write $\Gamma_{\text{div}}^{(n)}$ in a more explicit form \begin{itemize} \item[\textbf{1)}] The divergent part cannot depend on $B$, $K_{\bar{C}}$ and $K_B$ because no vertices of the action~\eqref{eq:sigmastelle} contain them, so no one-particle irreducible diagrams can be built with $B$, $K_{\bar{C}}$ and $K_B$.

 \item[\textbf{2)}]$\Sigma$ depends on $K_{g}$ and $\bar{C}$ only through the combination

 This property ensures that also $\Gamma_{\text{div}}^{(n)}$ depends on $K_g$ and $\bar{C}$ only through $\tilde{K}_g$.
 In fact, given a diagram with an external $K_g^{\mu\nu}$ leg, there exists an almost identical diagram where the $K_g^{\mu\nu}$ leg is replaced by a $\alpha\Box\int\frac{\delta\mathcal{G}_{\rho}}{\delta g_{\mu\nu}}\bar{C}^{\rho}$ leg and viceversa. \item[\textbf{3)}] $X_n$ also depends on $K^{\mu \nu }_g$ and $\bar{C}^{\rho }$ via the combination $\tilde{K}^{\mu \nu}_g$.
 The proof of this property is as follows.
 The dimension of $X_n$ and its ghost number imply that we can parametrize it as